zero-savvy/burn-to-vote/README.md

 - **Privacy**: zk-SNARKs ensure voter identities and token amounts remain hidden.
 - **Verifiable Results**: All proofs and votes are verified and tallied on-chain.

-## Implementation

-The smart contract leverages zero-knowledge proofs to ensure votes are private and valid, preventing manipulation and double voting.
-The contract enforces strict time constraints to maintain the integrity of the voting process.

-## Smart Contracts

-- **With Known Ceremony ID**: Implements voting with a predefined ceremony ID.
-- **Without Known Ceremony ID**: Allows voting without a predefined ceremony ID.

 ## Conclusion